 Here is an excessively long list of things you can do to make a super great Social Security disability application.
 You can do these things before you first apply, while you apply, or during your appeal.

 It is never too late to start doing the things on this list and it is never too early to start doing the things on this list.
-I have met people who took steps that made a big difference at every possible stage.
+These steps can make a big difference at every possible stage.

 Please don’t try to do everything on this list (you will die!).
 Look through and pick out a few things that feel right to you.
 If all goes well, you may decide to come back and try a few more.

 It’s perfectly fine if you can’t do a lot (Of course you can’t!
 That’s why you are applying for disability!).
 Any little thing you can do can make a big difference.
 A few minutes each day can really add up.
 If possible, ask a friend or loved one for help.

 Whatever happens, don’t let anybody ever tell you that you can’t get approved if you are young.
 Or you can’t get approved in less than two years.
 Or you can’t get approved the first time you apply.
 Or you can’t get approved without a lawyer.
-Or you can’t get approved for Chronic Fatigue Syndrome or Lyme Disease.
-Or disability is totally random and some people just get lucky.
+Or you can’t get approved if you have ME or Chronic Fatigue Syndrome or Lyme Disease.
+Or that disability is totally random and some people just get lucky.

 People who say these things are disheartened and discouraged.
 But those people don’t know what you know.
 Because you know all of this: